 “There are several opportunities, especially in regions without centralized infrastructure, as storage technology not only enhances grid operations, but when combined with solar, it can support consumers with reliable electricity.
-In regions with high solar concentration (such as Australia), energy storage could be a solution in place of net metering,” says Shao, who also sees a value proposition when combining solar and storage through the federal Investment Tax Credit (ITC) and lower electricity cost.
+In regions with high solar concentration (such as Australia), energy storage could be a solution in place of net metering,” said Shao, who also sees a value proposition when combining solar and storage through the federal investment tax credit (ITC) and lower electricity cost.

-“We see significant growth for energy storage over the next 5 to 10 years.
+“We see significant growth for energy storage over the next five to 10 years.
 The energy storage industry is about where solar was in 2008/2009 and is just starting to hit its stride.
-Nearly all utilities are talking about energy storage and more and more utilities are moving to commercial procurements,” she says.
+Nearly all utilities are talking about energy storage and more and more utilities are moving to commercial procurements,” she said in an interview.

-Alongside, Karen Butterfield, Chief Commercial Officer at Stem, an IoT analytics company controlling energy storage fleets to improve energy distribution and consumption, noted that storage solutions will not only grow, but also provide utilities and grid operators an effective way to improve their system in the coming years.
+Karen Butterfield, chief commercial officer at Stem, an IoT analytics company controlling energy storage fleets to improve energy distribution and consumption, noted in an interview that storage solutions will not only grow, but also provide utilities and grid operators an effective way to improve their system in the coming years.

-“The grid will become an energy exchange as a means of balancing between multiple sources of production, storage and usage,” says Fox.
-He then adds that AGL New Energy, the innovation accelerator of Australia’s AGL Energy Limited, an Australian IoT energy company, is focusing on customers at the center of the distributed energy system to facilitate their participation in the exchange.
+“The grid will become an energy exchange as a means of balancing between multiple sources of production, storage and usage,” Fox said in an interview.
+He added that AGL New Energy, the innovation accelerator of Australia’s AGL Energy Ltd, an Australian IoT energy company, is focusing on customers at the center of the distributed energy system to facilitate their participation in the exchange.

-“Our 1,000 battery VPP will provide 5 MW of capacity, which is a commercially tradable amount in the market. using IOT we will enable our customers to participate and benefit from that sharing and trading,” he says.
+“Our 1,000 battery VPP will provide 5 MW of capacity, which is a commercially tradable amount in the market.
+Using IoT, we will enable our customers to participate and benefit from that sharing and trading,” he said.

-Of late, high-profile investors such as Bill Gates, GE, Siemens, Total Energy Ventures and others have invested significant amounts of capital in energy storage.
-Since 2012, energy storage companies have raised over $570M – largely due to strong prospects for deployment in grid energy storage.
-François Badoual, the CEO of Total Energy Ventures, who received the “Corporate Investor of the Year” award at the Cleantech Forum 2017, seems confident that energy storage will play an important role in optimizing the grid system and energy flows in growing urban centers.
+Of late, high-profile investors, such as Bill Gates, GE, Siemens, Total Energy Ventures and others, have invested significant amounts of capital in energy storage.
+Since 2012, energy storage companies have raised over $570M — largely due to strong prospects for deployment in grid energy storage.
+François Badoual, CEO of Total Energy Ventures, who received the “Corporate Investor of the Year” award at the Cleantech Forum, seems confident that energy storage will play an important role in optimizing the grid system and energy flows in growing urban centers.

 Integrated Energy Solutions Enabling Energy Access and Financial Inclusion in Africa

 Meanwhile, in Africa, the benefits from storage technology are likely to transform the energy landscape and provide more cost-effective routes to power off-grid communities.
 A new report from the International Finance Corporation (IFC) predicted a 40-fold increase in energy storage within developing economies by 2025.
-Poor infrastructure and the demand for reliable clean energy and poor infrastructure have created an avenue for energy storage to be deployed with solar power.
-Bill Lenihan, President and CFO at Off Grid Electric – a solar energy startup based in Tanzania, highlights the importance of energy storage in providing electricity and opening up markets in developing countries.
+Poor infrastructure and the demand for reliable clean energy have created an avenue for energy storage to be deployed with solar power.
+Bill Lenihan, president and CFO at Off Grid Electric, a solar energy startup based in Tanzania, highlighted in an interview the importance of energy storage in providing electricity and opening up markets in developing countries.

 “Given the lack of a grid, or weak grids, having a storage capability is critical.
-All of our systems include lithium ion batteries, which is currently the one of the largest cost component of our system.
-As these batteries improve in quality and cost, we expect more markets will be opened to customers who can afford the technology,” says Lenihan.
+All of our systems include lithium ion batteries, which is currently the one of the largest cost components of our system.
+As these batteries improve in quality and cost, we expect more markets will be opened to customers who can afford the technology,” Lenihan said.

 Aside from delivering solar products, Off Grid Electric is also financing and enabling their customers to enter the banking system.
-Venture capitalist Nancy Pfund, the founder of DBL Partners (who has supported some of the most successful modern clean energy companies, including Off Grid Electric, Tesla, SolarCity, PowerLight, BrightSource, and NexTracker), highlights the social value in helping people to enter the banking system.
+Venture capitalist Nancy Pfund, the founder of DBL Partners (who has supported some of the most successful modern clean energy companies, including Off Grid Electric, Tesla, SolarCity, PowerLight, BrightSource, and NexTracker), noted in an interview the social value in helping people to enter the banking system.

 By providing credit, companies are able to collect large amounts of customer data and understand payment behavior.
-Nicholas Parker, Managing Partner, and Co-Founder at Global Acceleration Partners agrees that acquiring customers’ data is a positive trend because it allows companies to be innovative in delivering products and branching out into other businesses.
+Nicholas Parker, managing partner, and co-founder at Global Acceleration Partners, agreed that acquiring customers’ data is a positive trend because it allows companies to be innovative in delivering products and branching out into other businesses.

-“The world is moving towards a decentralized system, and access to large amounts of customer data can enable companies operating in regions without formal banking, to not only branch out into other business but also refine their products specifically for their customers,” says Parker, an investor in M-Kopa, a solar energy startup based in Kenya.
+“The world is moving towards a decentralized system, and access to large amounts of customer data can enable companies operating in regions without formal banking, to not only branch out into other business but also refine their products specifically for their customers,” Parker said in an interview.
+Parker is an investor in M-Kopa, a solar energy startup based in Kenya.

 In effect, this implies that companies can essentially leverage their own data, then develop and provide credit for new products and services to customers.
-Nico Tyabji, Director of Strategic Partnerships at SunFunder, a specialist debt provider for the sector, points out that solar companies are already starting to expand their offerings.
+Nico Tyabji, director of strategic partnerships at SunFunder, a specialist debt provider for the sector, pointed out in an interview that solar companies are already starting to expand their offerings.